Graduate Curriculum Structure

-Customize your degree to match your career needs by choosing one of the three further studies course options.
+Customize your degree to match your career needs by choosing one of the three electives.

-Allows you to build on your degree concentration area by taking an additional three courses within the subject area of your concentration, or to develop a broader perspective within your industry sector by selecting three courses usually from another concentration within your major area.
+Build on your degree concentration area by taking three electives within the subject area of your concentration, or develop a broader perspective within your industry sector by selecting three electives from another concentration within your major area.

 Helps you develop a special skillset outside your typical area of study.
 Choose from a predetermined group of subject areas from other majors that have been identified as most likely related to your main concentration.

 Gives you the opportunity to acquire introductory skills by choosing from a pool of courses that have been designated for this option.
 These courses may be from three different concentration areas, but you must provide a rationale for the selection of courses and obtain approval from your program director.

 The Capstone Project or Seminar is the culminating academic endeavor of degree programs at University College.
 You will explore a problem or issue through focused study and applied research under the direction of a faculty member.